Standard Deduction vs. Itemized Deductions in header of articles

 Have itemized deductions that total more than the standard deduction you’d receive

 Paid mortgage interest and real estate taxes on your home

 Had a large, uninsured casualty (fire, flood, wind) or theft losses

 Had large, unreimbursed miscellaneous expenses

 However, your itemized deductions might total less than your standard deduction.
 If so, you can still itemize deductions rather than claim the standard deduction.
 You might want to do this if you'd pay less tax.
-This can happen if you itemize on your state return and get a larger tax benefit than the federal tax benefit you’d lose if you didn’t claim the federal standard deduction.
+This can happen if you itemize on your state return and get a larger tax benefit than you would if you claimed the standard deduction on your federal return.

-Before 2010, if your adjusted gross income (AGI) from Form 1040, line 38 was more than certain amounts, some of your itemized deductions were limited.
-However, for tax years after 2010, the IRS removed this limitation.
-You can deduct the full amount of your itemized deductions.
+If your adjusted gross income (AGI) from Form 1040, line 38 was more than certain amounts, some of your itemized deductions were limited.
+For tax year 2012, the limitations apply if your AGI is more than: